ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

   A session that is currently using these removed atomic guards will not be able to save their related documents resulting in an error.
-  * If you accidentally remove an active atomic guard that is associated with an existing document, re-save the document in a cluster-wide session which will re-create the Atomic Guard.
+  * If you accidentally remove an active atomic guard that is associated with an existing document, recreate or save the document again in a cluster-wide session which will re-create the Atomic Guard.
 {WARNING/}

 {PANEL/}